 A student must meet one of the following income eligibility requirements in order to receive an FTG.
+Note that the reference year for determining this requirement does not adjust over time.
+The 2022-23 requirements were those listed below.

 - Family adjusted gross income (AGI) reported on the FAFSA or Dream Act Application of less than \$100,000 AND have worked in a critical industry listed in Executive Order 20-74 at least one hour between March 1, 2020 and December 31, 2020 OR received unemployment benefits between March 1, 2020 and December 31, 2021. - Family AGI reported on the FAFSA or Dream Act Application less than \$50,000.